devunderslash/kubernetes-k8s/README.md

 # kubernetes-k8s

+The following was created using the Kubernetes tutorial by Kristijan Mitevski - https://learnk8s.io/terraform-eks

+I have updated it so that the Helm chart URLs now point to the correct repos. i have also updated the code a little to leverage a variables.tf to easily update the vaiables.

-Requirements:
+## Requirements:

 eksctl, kubectl and terraform installed.

 On a mac you can install via Homebrew

 ## EKSCTL